Lake Diefenbaker Updates

 Current Conditions

-Lake Diefenbaker levels are currently above median levels for this time of year and are expected to steadily increase.
+- Water levels on Lake Diefenbaker are currently near upper quartile levels for this time of year and are expected to stay near upper quartile levels by mid-July with the high inflows.

 Forecast Overview

-The charts below show 2026 observed inflows and reservoir elevations, compared against historical ranges.
+Below are the updated plots showing 2026 observed inflows and reservoir elevations compared to historical ranges.

 An Experienced Team